goauthentik/authentik/website/docs/sources/discord/index.md

 ### Syncing Discord roles to authentik groups

 :::info
-Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under the 'Protocol settings'.
+Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under 'Protocol settings'.
 :::

 :::info
 Any authentik role you want to sync with a discord role needs to have the attribute `discord_role_id` with a value of the discord role's id set.
-The settings can be found in `Authentik > Admin Interface > Directory > Groups > YOUR_GROUP > Attributes`
+The settings can be found at `Authentik > Admin Interface > Directory > Groups > YOUR_GROUP > Attributes`
-Example attribute: ``discord_role_id: "<ROLE ID>"``
+Blueprint attribute: ``discord_role_id: "<ROLE ID>"``
 :::

+The following two policies will allow you to synchronize roles in a discord guild with roles in authentik.
+Whenever a user enrolls or signs in to authentik via discord source, these policies will check the user's discord roles and apply the user's authentik roles accordingly.
+All roles with the attribute ``discord_role_id`` defined will be added or removed depending on whether the user is a member of the defined discord role.

 Create a new 'Expression Policy' with the content below, adjusting the variables where required.

 #### Sync on enrollment

+The following policy will apply the above behaviour when a user enrolls.

 ```python
 from authentik.core.models import Group